 Sparklines were introduced in Excel 2010 and are a great feature for those who prefer a “visual” approach to data (like myself).
-Sparklines are miniature charts which are contained within a cell and can show trends within your data.
-The advantage of using a Sparkline instead of a chart is that instead of having a chart take up half your worksheet you can incorporate these into a single cell allowing you to visualise a row or column of data at a time.
+Sparklines are miniature charts which are displayed within a cell and can show trends within your data.
+The advantage of using a Sparkline instead of a chart is that instead of having a chart take up half your worksheet you can incorporate a Sparkline into a single cell allowing you to visualise a row or column of data at a time.

 Below you can see my example of data with sparklines being used in column N.

 Microsoft Excel gives you the ability to insert three (3) different types of sparklines: Line, Column and Win/Loss.
-Which you choose will depend on the type of data you are using and how you wish to display the information.
+Which type of Sparkline you choose will depend on the type of data you are using and how you wish to display the information.

 It is important to be aware that because Sparklines are a feature of Excel 2010 and above, you cannot view them if your Excel workbook is opened in earlier versions of Excel.
 Likewise, you will be unable to insert a sparkline if your current workbook is running in Compatibility Mode.
 To find out how to convert workbooks from older versions to the latest file formats, see my post Convert workbooks to the latest file format in Excel.

 - Open Microsoft Excel

 - Open an existing file containing data you can use to add a sparkline (Use Ctrl + F12 on the keyboard to bypass Backstage view and go directly to the Open dialog box) or just create a quick sample of data

 - Place your cursor in the cell, where you wish to insert the Sparkline, I have selected cell N2

 - Click the Insert tab from the Ribbon

 - The Create Sparklines dialog box will appear: